Rich-Hoepfinger/CS4641-Project/README.md

 Precision : 44.9%
 Recall : 45.2%

 After attempting to use Decision Trees as an alternative model, the accuracy was noticeable lower than using a neural network whether that be Multi-Layer Perceptron or K-Nearest Neighors.
-The accruacy is lower, which suggests that the model is still overfitting some data.
-Support Vector Machines can help mediate overfitting.
+The accuracy is lower, which suggests that the model is still overfitting some data.
+Support Vector Machines can help mediate overfitting through the regularization parameter, C. Hence, we attempted SVM on the dataset.

 **Support Vector Machine**:
 Using the data set with reduced features, the following is the model prediction and metrics.